 Entering 6th grade (Animal Investigators)

 Entering 7th or 8th grade (Wild Design)

-At Oregon Zoo summer camps, children 4 years old to youth in eighth grade explore the habits and daily lives of some of the zoo's residents.
+At Oregon Zoo summer camps, children 4 years old to youth entering eighth grade explore the habits and daily lives of some of the zoo's residents.
 Each week-long camp includes a lot of learning and fun, with crafts, songs, stories, snacks, animal visitors and in-depth tours of the zoo.
 Regular summer zoo events and shows are incorporated into camp each week.
-Students are grouped by the grade they are entering in school for fall 2014.
-Please note that camps do not change from week to week.
+Students are grouped by the grade they are entering in school for fall 2016.
+Please note that with the exception of Tiger Camp which has two separate options, camps do not change from week to week.